lmcad-unicamp/CLAP/docs/source/usage.rst

 Where the tag must be a string in the format (``"key=value"``).

-Finally, you can also start nodes and tag them right after its creation, by using the bellow command:
+Finally, you can also start nodes and tag them right after its creation, by using the below command:

 ::